Decriminalization of sex work: Nevada, United States

 Nevada is the only state in the United States in which prostitution is legal, although only in 10 rural counties and only in licensed houses.

 There was no state law on prostitution in Nevada until 1971, when a section of the Nevada Revised Statutes effectively legalized prostitution in counties with a population of under 400,000.
 In the mid-1970s, a man named Walter Plankinton attempted to open a brothel in Nye County, Nevada.
 County officials initially blocked him from opening the brothel (which he planned to call "The Chicken Ranch"), citing a 1948 state law that called brothels a "nuisance".
 However, this law was overturned by the Nevada Supreme Court in 1978.
 In 1980, the Nevada Supreme Court officially legalized prostitution in counties with a population of under 400,000.
-However, prostitution outside of a "licensed house of prostitution" wasn't banned until 1987, when the Nevada Revised Statutes made it explicitly illegal.
+However, prostitution outside of a "licensed house of prostitution" was not banned until 1987, when the Nevada Revised Statutes made it explicitly illegal.

 Sex work in Nevada is regulated in the ten counties and five cities that permit it.
 Prostitutes are regulated by a patchwork of both state and local laws that address a number of different areas.
 Zoning laws in Nevada prohibit brothels from being located near a school, house of worship, or main road.
 Brothels are also barred from advertising on public roads or in districts where prostitution is illegal.
 The county licenses for brothels are very expensive, to the point of being a significant item in county revenue.
 Other existing regulations mandate STI testing before prostitutes are hired, and weekly testing once they are employed.
 Sex workers with HIV are also prohibited from working.
 Sex workers who continue to work after testing HIV-positive can be punished with two to ten years in prison or a $10,000 fine.